The Amplituhedron BCFW Triangulation

 \begin{prop} Let $S$ be a positroid cell in a nonnegative Grassmannian.
-The following properties of the matrix operations follow from their definitions. \begin{itemize} \item $\pre_i(S)$ and $\inc_i(S)$ map $S$ to a positroid cell in a larger Grassmannian. \item $x_i$ and $y_i$ map $S \times (0,\infty)$ to a positroid cell in the same Grassmannian. \item $\emb_{i,l,r}$ maps $S \times (0,\infty)^{l+r}$ to a positroid cell in a larger Grassmannian. \end{itemize} \end{prop}
+The following properties of the matrix operations follow from their definitions. \begin{itemize} \item $\pre_i(S)$ and $\inc_i(S)$ map $S$ bijectively to a positroid cell in a larger Grassmannian. \item $x_i$ and $y_i$ map $S \times (0,\infty)$ to a positroid cell in the same Grassmannian. \item $\emb_{i,l,r}$ maps $S \times (0,\infty)^{l+r}$ to a positroid cell in a larger Grassmannian. \end{itemize} \end{prop}

-\begin{rmk} We have special interest in the cases of upper and lower embeddings given in Definition~\ref{def:upper and lower emb}.
-These two maps turn out to be embeddings of the BCFW cells of $\Grnn{k-1}{n-1}$ into BCFW cells of~$\Grnn{k}{n}$.
-See, for example, Corollary~\ref{cor:generation_top} at the end of Section~\ref{sec:domino}.
+\begin{rmk} We have special interest in the cases of upper and lower embeddings given in Definition~\ref{def:upper emb} and Definition~\ref{def:lower emb}.
+These two maps turn out to be embeddings of the BCFW cells of $\Grnn{k-1}{n-1}$ into BCFW cells of~$\Grnn{k}{n}$, as demonstrated by Corollaries~\ref{cor:generation_left}-\ref{cor:generation_top} at the end of Section~\ref{sec:domino}.
 The names \emph{upper} and \emph{lower} derive from the representation of image cells in terms of chord diagrams.
 The upper embedding adds a long, top chord from $(1,2)$ to $(n-2,n-1)$.
-The lower embedding adds a lowest, short chord from $(n-4,n-3)$ to~$(n-2,n-1)$. \end{rmk}
+The lower embedding adds a lowest, short chord from $(n-4,n-3)$ to $(n-2,n-1)$. \end{rmk}

 We end this section with a brief summary about the representation of the matrix operations in terms of planar bicolored graphs. \emph{Plabic graphs} are frequently used in the literature as one of the combinatorial structures that Postnikov \cite{postnikov2006total} introduced to encode positroid cells.
 Our discussion of plabic graphs in this paper is limited and does not require going into details.
 Therefore, we do not present here their full definitions and properties and refer to~\cite{postnikov2006total, lam2014totally, fomin2021introduction}.

 \begin{summary} We consider $\{1,3\}$-valent plabic graphs whose boundary vertices are indexed by a set~$N \subseteq [n]$, with the inherited cyclic ordering, and use the following two terms.
 A \emph{lollipop} is a degree-one black or white internal vertex connected to a boundary vertex.
 A \emph{bridge} is a boundary-parallel edge, weighted by a variable, from white to black internal vertices that are neighbors of boundary vertices.